Throughout the holiday season‚ the innate desire to be generous is exploited by advertisers‚ pushing consumers to spend beyond their means.

 Few among us can say we’ve never been guilty of holiday overspending‚ but this is a particularly perilous time for those who are already in debt.
 It’s easier – and much more fun – to get swept up in the spirit than to be honest about your finances‚ set a budget and stick to it.

-It’s one reason why there are so many people filing for a Chapter 7 bankruptcy in Los Angeles in January and February.
+It’s one reason why there are so many people filing for a Chapter 7 bankruptcy in Woodland Hills in January and February.